jobyoung05/Arduino-EEPROM-programmer/README.md

 Once you've wired those up, the rest is fairly simple.
 Just follow the schematic to fill in the gaps.

 ## Code
 code.ino contains all you need to program the EEPROM.
 So far, it is only possible to define the programmed data by defining a byte array within the program itself.
-I am working on a version that automatically reads and uploads a .bin file when the arduino gets flashed.
+I am working on a tool that allows a 32KiB to be uploaded to the EEPROM via a serial interface with the arduino.